Python-for-geo-people/Exercise-5/README.md

 4. Save data files to GitHub for future use (could be a nice dataset to use for plotting.
 Could plot daily temperatures and seasonal averages with different symbols, possibly add a trendline)

 **Is this too much work for one exercise???**

+## Notes
+- Add a hints page for the less confident coders
+- Add some optional challenges for the more experienced people
+  - Using `glob`
+  - Use functions for various parts of the code
+  - Other things?